keboola/website/_solutions/solutions.md

   block: header-blue
   subheadline: Get data driven - react fast
   headline: Solutions
-  content: The retail world is changing fast.
-Customers want everything now, have
+  content: Your customers want everything now, tailored for them and with wow experience.
-    wow experience and everything tailored for them.
-That requires massive work with data in all departments.
-Aggregate it, prepare it for analytics, enable analytics in all departments and automate processes around it.
-We can help to get you to results fast!
+    Keboola helps you to provide the best data driven solutions to all of your departments quickly!
 - template: ask-demo
   block: ask-demo
   content: "<br>Aggregating data from internal dwh, external sources and bringing